Hernia Mesh Surgery

 5. Recovery from hernia surgery with mesh can take several days to weeks.

 Patients often wonder if you can feel the mesh after hernia surgery.
-People will likely have tightness, pain and swelling near the mesh site.
-These issues should subside during recovery from hernia surgery with mesh.
+People will likely have tightness, pain and swelling near the mesh site, but these issues should normally subside during recovery.
 The patient should monitor symptoms and contact a doctor if symptoms are unusual or worsening.

 How Much Do Hernia Surgeries Cost?

-New Choice Health states that the average cost of a hernia repair in the United States is $7,750.
+New Choice Health states that the average cost of a hernia repair in the U.S. is $7,750.
 Open repair generally costs less than laparoscopic hernia repair.

 Prices vary depending on the patient’s insurance, the procedure type and the surgeon’s experience level.
 Inpatient procedures are significantly more expensive than outpatient surgeries.
 Prices also differ by location.